UniqueNetwork/nft-workshop/README.md

   * [Get Unique Tokens](https://github.com/UniqueNetwork/marketplace-docker#step-3---get-unique)

-## Step 4: Create your Collection Owner Seed
+## Step 4: Configure Collection Owner Seed

 Once you have the Seed Phrase ready, create `config.js` from `config.example.js` file and add your Seed Phrase to the `config.js` in `ownerSeed` field (replace `//Alice`):